-The Estates Theatre is a classicist eighteenth century building best known as the theatre were Mozart's Don Giovanni had its premiere.
+The Estates Theatre is an eighteenth century neoclassical building best known as the theatre were Mozart’s Don Giovanni had its premiere.

 The theatre’s current name was given in 1789 when Count Nostitz sold the theatre to the Bohemian Estates.
 For some time during the second half of the nineteenth century, the theatre was known as the Royal Provincial German Theatre since a German theatre company had settled here.
 In 1920, the name Estates Theatre was restored until 1948, when the building was named Tyl Theatre, after the Czech writer, actor and playwright Josef Kajetan Tyl.
 In 1990, after an eight-year restoration, the theatre opened again as the Estates Theatre.